jchristey/DH110-22f/Portfolio/README.md

 ### Competitor analysis: Heuristic Evaluation

 I conducted heuristic evaluations of the sites IRecycleSmart and LACompost to see the current UX issues of sites related to recycling and compost.
-In doing so I learned more about the desires of the user, what they did and didn’t respond well to and how they prefer to interact with these types of online resources.
+In doing so I learned more about the current environment of recycling and compost online and what how best to organize information in a clear and concise way.
 Read more about this [heuristic evaluation](https://github.com/jchristey/DH110-22f/tree/main/assignment1).

 | IRecycleSmart Website | CompostLA Website |
 | ------------- | ------------- |